-This is a user's guide addressed to end users of the NVIDIA[®] nView[TM] Desktop Manager, which is a desktop and application management tool that runs on Windows operating systems.
+This is a user's guide addressed to end users of the NVIDIA[®] nViewTM Desktop Manager application, which is a component of the NVIDIA ForceWareTM graphics drivers. nView Desktop Manager is a desktop and application management tool that runs on Microsoft® Windows® operating systems and graphics cards based on NVIDIA graphics processing units (GPUs).